Weight loss that works

 BLACK BOX WARNING:

-GLP-1s are contraindicated in individuals with a history of medullary thyroid carcinoma, a family history of such, or in patients with multiple endocrine neoplasia syndrome type 2.
+GLP-1s are contraindicated in individuals with a history of medullary thyroid carcinoma, a family history of such, or in patients with multiple endocrine neoplasia syndrome Type 2.
 Do not take them if you have ever had thyroid cancer.
 In studies with rodents, GLP-1s caused thyroid tumors, including thyroid cancer; it is not known if they will cause thyroid tumors or cancer in humans.
 Please notify your doctor ASAP if you develop trouble swallowing, hoarseness, a lump or swelling in your neck, or shortness of breath.

 If you experience a medical emergency, call 911 or go to the nearest emergency room.

-Tell your healthcare provider about your medical history prior to taking Trulicity®.
+Tell your health care provider about your medical history prior to taking Trulicity®.

 Avoid alcohol while taking this medication.
 If you’re taking diabetes medications, please discuss this with your prescribing doctor before starting Trulicity®, as your diabetes medications may need to be adjusted as you lose weight.